salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 In the last two loops we simply iterate over cached blocks and divide them into $m_R \times k_c$ and $k_c \times n_R$ panels.
 These panels are then passed to the kernel to perform rank-1 updates on the $m_R \times n_R$ sub-matrix of $C$, similarly to what we have already done in the previous chapter.
 Each panel of $\tilde{B}_p$ is loaded into the L1 cache and reused for multiple panels of $\tilde{A}_j$.
 Keep in mind that $\tilde{A}_j$ and $\tilde{B}_p$ are packed differently.
 During rank-1 updates we sequentially read a panel of $\tilde{A}_j$ column by column and a panel of $\tilde{B}_p$ row by row.
 Thus,  each panel inside $\tilde{A}_j$ is stored in column-major order, while each panel inside $\tilde{B}_p$ is stored in row-major order.

-Different CPU models have varying cache sizes.
+Different CPU models have different cache sizes.
 To achieve peak performance, it's crucial to optimize three key parameters: cache sizes for L1, L2, and L3 cashes (represented by $k_c$​, $m_c$​, and $n_c$​ respectively).
 Theoretically, these parameters should be chosen so that:

 - The matrix $k_c​ \times n_c$​ fills the entire L3 cache.
 - The matrix $m_c​ \times k_c​$ fills the entire L2 cache.